qynser/startup/notes.md

 - search bar for website
 - Example story page

+Okay so I think I've got it figured out, it's mostly tossing people back and forth between the pages and making sure I update every page's headings and such.
+I think I can combine the rules page into a register page(sign up page) and the example story can go into the about page.
+I found out you can really easily embed Youtube videos though, so that was nice!

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.